DCowboy/gohiveengineSDK/README.md

 // Returns a struct: book is still an array/slice buyBook := book.Book
 firstPrice := buyBook[0].Price
+// To use result as a type embed to sdk struct var orders gohe.OrderBook orders = gohe.OrderBook{*book}
 ```

 Get account's open orders for a token for a token: